 TCWC Garage Sales

-The Trophy Club 2020 Garage Sales will be a Saturday in both the Spring (Apr) and Fall (Oct) months.
+The Trophy Club 2021 Garage Sales will be on a Saturday in both the Spring (Apr) and Fall (Oct) months.
 The Garage sale hours are typically from 8:00 a.m. to 2:00 p.m., rain or shine.

 Garage sale permits cost $20 and are available leading up to the events at the Sassy Flamingo and Tom Thumb through October 16, 2020.
 Net proceeds from permit sales benefit the scholarship program for graduating high school seniors.